cepdnaclk/e16-3yp-chessMATE/docs/README.md

 ### Budget

-The budget for the project is given below
+The budget for the project is given below.

 ![solution_architecture](../Images/budget.png)

 ### Advising Lecturers